sewaneedata/betterfi-2024/README.md

 ### File Descriptions
 - `BetterFiDashBoard` - The dashboard is in this folder.
 Simply open app.R and run it after running `tennesseemain.R`.
-- `misc scripts and files` - This folder contains previous R scripts used for testing code before implenting into the final script and dashboard.
+- `misc scripts and files` - This folder contains previous R scripts used for testing code before implementing into the final script and dashboard.
 - `.gitignore` - This file specifies which files should not be pushed to github.
 - `betterfi-2024.Rproj` - This file stores the project settings.
 - `requiredpackages.R` - This file installs all of the necessary packages to run all of our other scripts.